jonasstein/otm/README.rst

 Citizens claims about traffic situation are very subjective.
 There are driving "too many vehicles too fast and too loud".
-Citizens' action committee can use OTC to collect data and use it to establish constructive actions based on facts.
+Citizens' action committee can use OTM to collect data and use it to establish constructive actions based on facts.

-OTC will never substitute a official survey but it can provide a good estimation in a pilot survey.
+OTM will never substitute a official survey but it can provide a good estimation in a pilot survey.

 Brainstorming